CH33ZED/cso18-recitation/r04/CSO_CHEAT_SHEET.md

 ## GIT instructions
 I can learn how to use GIT through [Git tutorial](https://try.github.io/levels/1/challenges/1) and [Learning Git branching](https://learngitbranching.js.org/).

-To prevent the repositories from corruption, I'll type the command `sync` in the virtualbox after everytime I finish(even I just want to take a break) my work (recitation and/or labs).
+To prevent the repositories from corruption, I'll type the command `sync` in the virtualbox after every time I finish(even I just want to take a break) my work (recitation and/or labs).

 ### What I can not do?
 1. I'll never use `git add -a`.
 Instead, I should always specify what files I want to commit, e.g., `git add e1.c e2.c e3.c`.
 Using `git add -a` will result in future git conflicts.